phisad/keras-wildlife/README.md

     wildlife-session training -s wl-c11 -m

 The training will automatically prepare and start everything based on the configuration.
+Notice: For now, the training is by loading all prepared splits into memory.

 The script will try to load the dataset from the configured *DatasetDirectoryPath* folder.
 At the dataset directory path a folder with the given *split_name* must exist.
 The split name folder contains the TFRecord files and is for example *wl-c11* for wildlife by default.

-Notice: For now, the training is by loading all prepared splits into memory.
+After training an evaluation can be performed on the test set:

+    wildlife-session evaluate -f /cache/tensorboard-logdir/wildlife/wl-c11/softmax/binary/19-51-33/wildlife-baseline-softmax-bn.h5 -s wl-c11 [-m]

+The evaluation is loading the trained model and applied it by default against the *target_test* split.
+A specific split could be specified with the *split_files* option.
+In the end, the script creates a report about the models prediction performance.

+# ToDo
+- allow the user to specify the *split_files* when creating the csv files (for now only the selection of the file is possible; on csv creation during prepare always the same names are used)
+- allow the user to specify the *split_name* when creating the csv files
+- allow the user to configure the category splits and the mappings (for now they are hard coded)
+- allow the user to perform a prediction and create an according results file (for now only the analysis report is shown)